 While giving a roof estimate to a Toronto resident recently, we were told by the homeowner that an unlicensed roofer was charged with causing a fire at a semi-detached home a couple of streets over!
-One form of building fires can be caused by roofers using an open-flame torch to install modified bitumen or roll roofing.
+One form of building fire can be caused by roofers using an open-flame torch to install modified bitumen or roll roofing.

 Torch-down roofing should only be applied on flat or low-slopped roofs.
 The process of torch-down roofing is popular with Luso Roofing, and other roofing contractors; mainly because of its ease of application and adaptability.
-Torch-down roofing maybe easy to work with, however, it can be extremely dangerous as well!
+Torch-down roofing may be easy to work with, however, it can be extremely dangerous as well!

 It is extremely easy to make a mistake with an open flame that may result in a disaster.
-The Ontario Ministry Of Labour has developed fire-protection and prevention rules which are some of the following:
+The Ontario Ministry Of Labour has developed fire protection and prevention rules which are some of the following:

 - The torch must be well away from flammable liquids, materials, and debris

 - The roofer or owner should stay behind 30 minutes after the torch job is done for the day